-9.6 Conclusions
+9.5 Conclusions

-It does seem EEXIST is able to control a lunar lander game, though the experiments tended to wander into the "examination of GA dynamics" area rather than studying EEXIST itself.
+It does seem EEXIST is able to control a lunar lander game, though the experiments tended to wander into the "examination of GA dynamics" area rather than studying EEXIST per se.
 Nonetheless, it's interesting to observe that with the right set of bias gradients, the system can successfully land for a range of initial altitudes.
-As usual, there's no yet-apparent reason for the particular pattern of bias gradients emerging from different training methods.
+As usual, there's no yet-apparent reason for the changes in the bias gradients across different training methods.